paul-dougherty/paul-dougherty.github.io/_pages/about.md

 I am an NSF Postdoctoral Research Fellow at the University of Massachusetts Amherst, where I am advised by [Maria Stager](https://stagerlab.weebly.com/) and [Nathan Senner](http://www.sennerlab.com/).
 I recently completed my PhD with [Matthew Carling](https://carlinglab.com/) in the [Program in Ecology & Evolution](http://www.uwyo.edu/pie/) and the Department of [Zoology & Physiology](http://www.uwyo.edu/zoology/) at the University of Wyoming.

+In 2027, I am starting as an assistant professor at Central Connecticut State University.
+I am excited to collaborate on research and outreach projects in southern New England.

 <!--
 My research aims to improve our understanding of the evolutionary processes that generate and maintain biodiversity, particularly in birds.
 I cite my lifelong love of natural history as the primary motivation for my work.
 -->